Botox in Philadelphia, Bryn Mawr & Bala Cynwyd

 Largely due to its minimally invasive nature, the use of Botox in dentistry is expanding to treat dental conditions like high lip lines, Temporomandibular Joint Disorder, Bruxism and more.

-Uses of Botox in Dental Treatments
+Botox in Dental Treatments

 Our providers are certified and have years of training in Botox to help patients achieve better esthetic outcomes as well as help treat muscle spasms that cause grinding and clenching.